What is the energy price cap?

 Standard variable tariffs or prepayment meters

-If you are on one of our standard variable or default tariffs or are a PAYG customer with a prepayment meter, then the energy price cap will automatically apply.
+If you're on one of our standard variable or default tariffs or are a Pay As You Go customer with a prepayment meter, then the energy price cap will automatically apply.
 If your prices need to increase as a result, there’s no need to contact us.
 We’ll write to you by letter or email to let you know what your new prices will be before the change takes place.

-If you are on one of our fixed price or flexi tariffs, the price cap does not apply for the duration of the tariff.
-Check a recent bill or your online energy account if you’re not sure what tariff you’re on.
+If you're on one of our fixed price tariffs, changes to the price cap do not apply for the duration of the tariff.
+Check a recent bill or your online energy account to find your tariff details.

 Business customers